manuGil/GitCoDev/gitcodev/appendix.md

 ### Figures

 Figures will be numbered and shall include a caption.
-The size of the can be controled by adjusting the value for `height`.
+Their size can be controlled by adjusting the value for `height`.

 ````md
 ```{figure} ../img/teaching-approach.png